 Setting the RSVP Date

-Once your invitations go out, you will need to get them back in advance.
+Once your invitations go out, you will need to get them back in a timely manner.
 This helps you organize details such as labeling placement cards and organizing seating arrangements.
 It is also a good idea to ask your caterer when they will need final head counts to finalize the food and drinks.

-Typically, it is recommended that you ask for an RSVP date at least three weeks before your wedding.
-This is, of course, assuming that you have sent them on time.
+Ask for an RSVP date at least three weeks before your wedding.
 At a minimum, send out your wedding invitations six weeks in advance and set an RSVP date of two weeks before the wedding.

 If you get into a situation where some guests have not gotten back to you, feel free to call them.
 Take their verbal RSVP or politely ask that they mail it back to you so you may properly include their details.